Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Bob Ramsey

-Got it.
-Got it.
-Okay, so it’s the seasonal time to keep in mind.
-Okay.
-That’s helpful guys.
-Thank you guys for taking the questions.
-Nice quarter.
+Got it, okay, so it's the seasonal factor to keep in mind.
+Okay, that's helpful, thank you, guys, for taking the questions, nice quarter.

 Operator